Fire Safety

 Firepits

-Recreational fires in Colorado are fires that don’t exceed 3 feet in diameter and two feet in height and are typical legal year round for residents unless there are fire restrictions or a fire ban.
+Recreational fires in Colorado are fires that don’t exceed 3 feet in diameter and two feet in height and are typically legal year-round for residents unless there are fire restrictions or a fire ban.

 Our community owners are very concerned when an owner uses a fire pit without a grate or available water.